prometheus/docs/content/docs/operating/configuration.md

 ### DNS-SD configurations `<dns_sd_config>`

-A DNS-SD configuration allows specifying a set of DNS SRV record names which are periodically queried to discover a list of targets (host-port pairs).
+A DNS-SD configuration allows specifying a set of DNS record names which are periodically queried to discover a list of targets (host-port pairs).
 The DNS servers to be contacted are read from `/etc/resolv.conf`.